-- 1.3.1.3 Observers to the MLA Group meetings shall sign form FM 011 at each meeting, before they are given access to evaluations reports. - 1.3.2 Unless otherwise agreed the Team Leader (TL) and Team Members (TM) shall destroy all documents they have received, when the final decision has been made by the MLA Group. - 1.3.3 After conducting the ARAC Peer evaluation, the AB under evaluation and team leader shall agree about how to treat the documents it has provided.
-This may require the team members to: - Return all documents to the AB: or - Destroy the documentation, when it is determined, there is no further need to maintain the documents.
+- 1.3.1.3 Observers to the MLA Group meetings shall sign form FM 011 at each meeting, before they are given access to evaluations reports. - 1.3.2 Unless otherwise agreed, the Team Leader (TL), Team Members (TM) and MLA Group members shall destroy all documents they have received, when the final decision has been made by the MLA Group or return all the documents to the AB. - 1.3.3 After conducting the ARAC Peer evaluation, the AB under evaluation and team leader shall agree about how to treat the documents it has provided.
+This may require the team members to: - Return all documents to the AB; or - Destroy the documentation, when it is determined, there is no further need to maintain the documents.